 For potentially major incidents, agencies needing assistance can reach out to CISA.
 Each FCEB agency has a Federal Network Authorization (FNA) on file with CISA to enable incident response and hunt assistance.
 When seeking outside assistance, the default first action by the impacted agency should be to activate their standing FNA and request CISA assistance.
 Based on availability, CISA may provide a threat hunting team to assist.
-CISA may collaborate with other agencies-such as the National Security Agency (NSA) or U.S. Cyber Command-to provide expertise or supplement CISA's capabilities.
+19 CISA may collaborate with other agencies-such as the National Security Agency (NSA) or U.S. Cyber Command-to provide expertise or supplement CISA's capabilities.

 Agencies may also bring on a third-party IR service provider to assist.
 Such providers supplement rather than replace the assistance provided by CISA.
-The NSA National Cyber Assistance Program (NSCAP) provides a list of accredited IR providers.
-An FCEB agency using third-party assistance is responsible for coordinating with CISA and facilitating access during the incident response, including access to externally hosted systems.
+An FCEB agency using thirdparty assistance is responsible for coordinating with CISA and facilitating access during the incident response, including access to externally hosted systems.